yalue/rocm_mega_repo/sources/hcc/llvm-project/llvm/docs/CMake.rst

   is also ON.
   The components in the library can be customised by setting LLVM_DYLIB_COMPONENTS to a list of the desired components.
-  This option is not available on Windows.

 **LLVM_LINK_LLVM_DYLIB**:BOOL
   If enabled, tools will be linked with the libLLVM shared library.
 Defaults to OFF.
 Setting LLVM_LINK_LLVM_DYLIB to ON also sets LLVM_BUILD_LLVM_DYLIB to ON.
-  This option is not available on Windows.

 **BUILD_SHARED_LIBS**:BOOL
   Flag indicating if each LLVM component (e.g. Support) is built as a shared